Back to TOC

 But remember this! the happier the worm, the more productive it will be.

 Never feed them more than they can keep up with.
-This means feeding them small handfuls at a time and when their food is almost finished then you can introduce more small handfuls until you get an idea of their eating habits.
+This means feeding them small handfuls at a time.
+When their food is almost finished introduce more small handfuls until you get an idea of their eating habits.

 One helpful hint when figuring out what worms eat best is to put your kitchen scraps in the freezer.

-If you pour in a liquid slurry the worms will have no room to wiggle around in and it will go anaerobic too quickly.
-There must be adequate air space for the compost and your worms to breath.
-This is when it really helps to add carbon materials.
+If you pour in a liquid slurry, the worms will have no room to wiggle around in.
+It will become anaerobic quickly.
+There must be adequate air space for the compost and worms to breathe.
+This is when it’s beneficial to add carbon materials.

-Keep in mind, carbon based foods like coconut coir, cardboard, newspaper, toilet paper (unused of course) etc... will be broken down faster than things like, saw dust, mulch, sticks, and straw to name a few.
-I've put some small sticks in before, and after months it looked like I put them in yesterday.
+Keep in mind, carbon-based foods such as coconut coir, cardboard, newspaper, toilet paper (unused of course) etc... will brake down faster than material like, saw dust, mulch, sticks, and straw to name a few.
+I've added small sticks in before, and after months it seemed as if I put them in yesterday.

-Other kitchen scraps that are NOT good for as worm food are as follows:
+Other kitchen scraps that are NOT suitable for worms are:

 1. Milk or any dairy products